Dragons’ Den Success Launches Swing Dance Balls Across UK to Celebrate Lindy Hop Legend November is the First Annual UK Frankie Manning Month

-Keds shoes sponsors UK’s biggest series of swing dance events!
+Keds shoes sponsor the UK’s most extensive series of swing dance events.